 For this look, I used my Tarte Shape Tape Concealer for the base.
 I then used the shades Bare and Play all over my lids for a soft, light pink colour.

-After this, I used the shades Tickle, Teddy and Secret on my outer corners in the crease, using more neutral tones to build up the colour and depth and add dimension to the look.
+After this, I used the shades Tickle, Teddy and Secret on my outer corners in the crease, using more neutral tones to build up the colour and add dimension to the look.

 For the shimmer shades, I applied Crave in the inner corners and towards the middle of the crease and Daydream in the middle of my lids and into the outer corner.

-To complete the look, I added some winged eyeliner, false eyelashes and a spot of Jeffree Star’s Liquid Frost Highlighter in my inner corners to make my eyes ‘pop’.
+To complete the look, I added some winged eyeliner, false eyelashes and a spot of highlighter in my inner corners to make my eyes ‘pop’.

 This is honestly one of my favourite looks I’ve ever created, if not the favourite.
 The colours blended so well into each other and I felt it created a soft and glamorous look.
-The shimmers were absolutely out of this world, my favourite shimmers yet from any palette.
-My iPhone 7 camera does not do the shades justice because they really sparkled and gave a beautiful effect.
+The shimmers were absolutely out of this world and are easily my favourite shimmers yet from any palette.

 Where to buy